-The cat vanishes behind a stage block leaving only its grin on a stick held up.
+The cat vanishes in slow motion behind a stage block leaving only its grin on a stick held up.

 ALICE Well, I've often seen a cat without a grin, but a grin without a cat!
 It's the most curious thing I ever saw in my life.